BlockchainCommons/developer-web-site/_pages/envelope-usecases-summary.md

 ## [Financial Industry Use Cases](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-assets.md)

-Although the financial industry can make many uses of Gordian Envelopes to preserve assets, these use cases concentrate on self-sovereign control of assets: how an individual can use Gordian Envelopes to make sure he doesn't lose them.
+Although the financial industry can make many uses of Gordian Envelope to preserve assets, these use cases concentrate on self-sovereign control of assets: how an individual can use Gordian Envelope to make sure he doesn't lose them.

 #### [Part One: Self-Sovereign Storage of Secrets](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-assets.md#part-one-self-sovereign-storage-of-secrets)

 Envelopes can simply and securely store digital assets.

-1. [**Sam Stores a Secret (Secure Storage with Metadata)**](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-assets.md#1-sam-stores-a-secret-secure-storage-with-metadata) — Using metadata in an Envelope to increase the resilience of stored assets.
+1. [**Sam Stores a Secret (Secure Storage with Metadata)**](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-assets.md#1-sam-stores-a-secret-secure-storage-with-metadata) — Using metadata in an envelope to increase the resilience of stored assets.
 2. [**Sam is Salty about Compliance (Non-Correlation)**](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-assets.md#2-sam-is-salty-about-compliance-non-correlation) — Salting data to eliminate correlation dangers.
 3. [**Sam Gets Paranoid about Privacy (Wrapped Encryption)**](https://github.com/BlockchainCommons/developer-web-site/blob/master/_pages/envelope-usecases-assets.md#3-sam-gets-paranoid-about-privacy-wrapped-encryption) — Improving privacy at the cost of resilience.